-My quick and remarkably positive reaction to Serrapeptase, which cleared my lungs in a matter of days, restoring my ability to speak in full sentences, without losing my breath, made it possible to accept an invitation to share My Serrapeptase Adventure with listeners to Radio Show in April 2006.
+My remarkably positive reaction to Serrapeptase, cleared my lungs in a matter of days, restoring my ability to speak in full sentences, without losing my breath.
+This made it possible to accept an invitation to share My Serrapeptase Adventure with listeners to The Power Hour Radio Show in April 2006.
 It was, ultimately, the fact that I was freed from the combined side effects of multiple medications, which made my return to sustained good health possible then, and something I still enjoy today.
 (Listen To My First Interview)

 The second question, which I am asked even more often is about my attitude to medication, and the medical profession, now that I know that a natural approach to my health has saved, and sustained my life, in contrast to the allopathic, pharmaceutical approach.

 First of all, I make it clear to anyone who asks me, as I do here, that I bear no grudge, or ill will, against any of the doctors, nurses, surgeons, or other medical professionals, who treated me.
-I believe that many of them are deliberately misinformed by the pharmaceutical industry, which controls so much of the funding upon which their training and professional practice depend.
+They are deliberately misinformed by the pharmaceutical industry, which controls much of the funding upon which their training and professional practice depend.
 Doctors are as trapped as their patients, within a financial system, which depends for its own survival, upon keeping as many people as possible ill enough to be dependent upon pharmaceutical products for the temporary relief of symptoms.
 It is a system in which lifelong health and well-being, free from expensive toxins, is the very definition of failure.

 Health is the body’s natural state, even when one has a permanent and irreversible underlying condition, like cerebral palsy.
-It is prescription medication, and the worldwide systems designed to reinforce our dependence upon it, that should be called ‘alternative medicine’.
-If good health is our natural, balanced state, then the goal of health-care should be to maintain that balance, or to return us to it, as naturally as possible.
+It is prescribed medication, and the worldwide systems designed to reinforce our dependence upon it, that should be called ‘alternative medicine’.
+If good health is our natural, balanced state, then the goal of health care should be to maintain that balance or to return us to it, as naturally as possible.